ps-interactive/lab_deploying-java-se-app-with-docker/.instructions/instructions.md

 {% step title="Task 5.2: Define the Final Runtime Stage" %}
 {% task %}
-The goal of a multi-stage build is to have a small final image.
-To achieve this, we'll create a new, second stage that is based on a much smaller image.
-Instead of the full JDK, we only need the Java Runtime Environment (JRE) to run our compiled code.\n\nYour task is to define this new final stage.
-*   Add a new `FROM` instruction using the `eclipse-temurin:21-jre-noble` image.
-This image is significantly smaller because it doesn't include the compiler and other development tools.
-*   Set the `WORKDIR` for this new stage to `/app`.

 {% check type="command" query="bash runTest.sh TestStep5Task2" %}

 {% feedback pattern=".*" type="success" %}